aframevr/aframe-presentation-kit/README.md

 ## Deployment

-Run `npm run ghpages` to deploy the slides to GitHub pages.
+Run `npm install && npm run ghpages` to deploy the slides to GitHub pages.
 It can then be accessed from anywhere via `https://yourusername.github.io/aframe-presentation-kit` (or whatever your repository's name is).